-If the Agency determines that the originating lender did not originate a loan in accordance with the requirements of 7 CFR 3555 and this Handbook, the Loan Note Guarantee will remain in effect for any holder of the loan who acquired it from an originating lender.
-The Agency may use available legal remedies against the originating lender, which may include revoking the originating lender's eligibility status in accordance with §3555.52 and Chapter 3 of this Handbook.
-The Agency may also require the originating lender to:
+If the Agency determines that the originating lender did not originate a loan in accordance with the requirements of 7 CFR 3555 and this Handbook, the Agency may use available legal remedies against the originating lender, including revoking the originating lender's eligibility status in accordance with §3555.52 and Chapter 3 of this Handbook.
+The Agency may also require the originating lender:

-- 1. Indemnify the Agency for the loss, if the loan default under the guarantee occurred within 60 months of loan closing, when one or more of the following conditions is present: - The originating lender utilized unsupported data or omitted material information when submitting the request for a Conditional Commitment to the Agency. - The Agency determined that the originating lender did not originate a loan in accordance with the applicable statutory requirements or the regulatory requirements of 7 CFR Part 3555. - The originating lender failed to properly verify and analyze the applicant's income, assets, and employment history in accordance with Agency guidelines. - The originating lender failed to properly verify and analyze debt and obligations in accordance with Agency guidelines. - The originating lender failed to address appraisal discrepancies or deficiencies impacting the value of the property. - The originating lender failed to address property deficiencies identified in the appraisal or inspection report that affect the health and safety of the occupants or the structural integrity of the property. - The originating lender used an appraiser that was not properly licensed or certified to make residential real estate appraisals in accordance with §3555.107(d). - 2.
-Indemnify the Agency for the loss, regardless of how long ago the loan closed or the default occurred, if the Agency determines that fraud or misrepresentation was involved in the origination of the loan.
+- (1) Indemnify the Agency for the loss, if the loan default under the guarantee occurred within 60 months of loan closing, when one or more of the following conditions is present: - The originating lender utilized unsupported data or omitted material information when submitting the request for a conditional commitment to the Agency. - The originating lender failed to properly verify and analyze the applicant's income and employment history in accordance with Agency guidelines.

+- The originating lender failed to address property deficiencies identified in the appraisal or inspection report that affect the health and safety of the occupants or the structural integrity of the property. - The originating lender used an appraiser that was not properly licensed or certified to make residential real estate appraisals in accordance with §3555.107(d). - (2) Indemnify the Agency for the loss, regardless of how long ago the loan closed or the default occurred, if the Agency determines that fraud or misrepresentation was involved in the origination of the loan.